 A fall overboard in the ocean is perilous, and workers who fall may die from drowning or hypothermia from the cold waters.

 Safety and training may also be significant contributors to the dangers of the job.
 Many workers in the industry have been improperly trained, or not trained at all, in using safety gear and safety procedures.
 Many boats lack appropriate safety equipment.

 The Most Common Ground Fishing Accidents

 Finally, deck injuries were the third leading cause of fatalities aboard fishing boats.
+Wet, slippery decks and pitching boats in rough weather cause slip and fall.
+Lines and cables used in winches and haulers also cause accidents, falls overboard, and amputations.
 These accidents caused more non-fatal injuries than any other type of incident.
-Wet and slippery decks and pitching boats in rough weather cause slip and falls.
-Lines and cables used in winches and haulers also cause accidents, falls overboard, and amputations.

-If you have lost a loved one to this dangerous industry and you were dependent on that worker, you too are covered by federal maritime laws.
+If you lost a loved one to this dangerous industry and depended on that worker, you are also covered by federal maritime laws.
 Whether you or a loved one has suffered on the job in the fishing industry, you can benefit from the guidance and experience of a professional maritime lawyer to help you determine your rights and make your claims.